HamzaMehdi12/Python_Basics/numpy/README.md

 We implement Matrix Multiplication, Matrix Vectorization and Matrix Broadcasting, while keeping only the Numpy library as the source of our model.
 Firstly the complete array of 1000+ batches was normalized using a novel normalization function.
 After nromaliozation, the model was sent to the architecture.

 ### Model Architecture.
-Using this approach, we were able to design the following Architecture Network Architecture
+Using this approach, we were able to design the following Architecture.
+The model depicts a linear regression Neural Network for out problem and generally performs great.
+Network Architecture
 Sequential(
   (0): Dense(5 -> 64, activation=relu)